-Want to beef up your teen's money knowledge?
-These are 7 great money books for teens and financial literacy books for high school students they'll actually WANT to read!
+Want to beef up your teen’s money knowledge?
+Here’s 9 great money books for teens and financial literacy books for high school students they’ll actually WANT to read!

 Ever feel like you don’t know where to start with teaching your teen about money?

 I mean, it’s hard to know exactly what your teen already knows, and what they still need to learn (especially since they pick up so much from others, right?).

 They’re obviously well beyond the basics like how to count coins, or make a store transaction.

 But do they know about compound interest, investing money, protecting money, or even what a credit card is?

 Instead of fretting over where your teen is at right now, pick up one of these great money books for teens and let them read it over.